 Students will be expected to present the following to their tutor and the class at the start of the September term:

-A Level Qualification At A Glance
+A Level Qualification at a Glance (Year 2)

 The Pearson Edexcel Level 3 Advanced Subsidiary GCE in Art and Design consists of two components, both teacher assessed and externally moderated by us.

 Unit 1: Personal Investigation - 50%

 Internally set, assessed by the teacher and externally moderated

 This component allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine ideas towards producing personal resolved outcome(s).

 Externally set, assessed by the teacher and externally moderated